 17.)
 Visit Teide National Park

-One of the biggest National Parks in the Canary Islands, Teide National Park is a must-visit for all us travellers heading to the Canary Islands.
+One of the biggest National Parks in the Canary Islands, Teide National Park (in Tenerife) is a must-visit for all us travellers heading to the Canary Islands.
 Make sure to visit Teide Volcano which is covered in snow during certain times of the year.

 Around the park, you’ll see lava flows, vents, huge craters and shed loads of petrified lava.
 It’s a geologist’s dream.